 Opening the Windows and Moonroof with the Remote Transmitter

-You can open both windows and the moonroof (if equipped) from the outside with the remote transmitter.
+You can open all of the windows and the moonroof (if equipped) from the outside with the remote transmitter

 1. Press the UNLOCK button once to unlock the driver's door.